 Don’t let the tilt-shift photography trick you – what looks a little like a miniature model is a real set and setting; specifically, a Japanese tea house burrowed down into an overgrown backyard … like a series of old foundations, or half-excavated architectural remnants emerging from the Earth.

-Set in the historic Japanese city of Hokkaido and designed by Jun Igarashi,you could easily mistake this from the street or sidewalk for a pile of scraps or abstract modern sculpture sitting in someones neglected garden.
+Set in the historic Japanese city of Hokkaido and designed by Jun Igarashi in 2006, “Tea House” could easily be mistaken from the street or sidewalk for a pile of scraps or abstract modern sculpture sitting in someones neglected garden.

 Two bunker-like concrete buildings sit entrenched, surrounded by a concrete wall, creating a secluded subterranean refuge to retreat and relax in.
 Slim stairs lead down below, while a 360-degree slit allows air and light to pass in freely.

 And, as the chairs in the picture suggest, the top serves not only to shelter the spaces underneath (when it rains or snows), but also as a table surface for above-ground tea times too (during better weather.)

 About Jun Igarashi

 The Japanese architect Jun Igarashi explained some of his motivations and interests for a 2011 retrospective called “The Construction of State.”

 “When I started working in architectural design, I felt as if I were in the pitch blackness of outer space, without a single planet in sight,” Jun says.
 “Although I had studied architecture for two years at a vocational school and received practical training in the field over a five-year period at a regular firm, I had never seriously confronted things like architectural thought and theory.
 It was as if there were no “fixed points” that might serve as stars to help me decide where and whether or not to proceed into the dark universe.
 It was in this mindset that I began working as an architect.”